Mathmagicians/kumori/meritocracy/frontend/README.md

     $ docker-compose -f docker-compose.dev.yml up

+The site will be available at: http://127.0.0.1:8080 The postgrest service will be available at:http://127.0.0.1:3000 The swagger ui will be available at:http://127.0.0.1:8070 The postgres ui will be avaialble at http://127.0.0.1:5050

-For now, you need to bootstrap the database manually by running `cd postgres && make create_schema && make create_schema`
+For now, you need to bootstrap the database manually by running `make schema`, `make fixture` and `make load`

-## Dev server only

-Start the dev server with live reload.
-The server will be available at http://127.0.0.1:8080

-    $ make serve-start

-Show the logs from the dev server

-    $ make serve-logs

-Stop the dev server

-    $ make serve-stop

 Get a shell with node